-Chapter 1:
+1

 No Privacy in Public = No Privacy for the Precarious

 Broadly speaking, both privacy doctrine and public discourse suggest that the right to privacy is significantly diminished once one enters the public realm or once one’s information is shared with others.
-In fact, certain doctrines provide that the right to privacy while in public is nearly nonexistent, that privacy is more or less “dead” once you walk out your front door or expose your activities to anyone else—even if you are fortunate enough to have your own property and still be on it.
-Pursuant to this conception of the right to privacy, privacy is synonymous with secrecy—and, as described by Daniel Solove, this “secrecy paradigm” greatly limits legal protection for privacy.
-As it stands, without lived privacy, one has no claim to legal privacy or privacy rights—and without legal privacy, one has no ability to protect or maintain lived privacy
+In fact, certain doctrines provide that the right to privacy while in public is nearly nonexistent, that privacy is more or less “dead” once you walk out your front door or expose your activities to anyone else – even if you are fortunate enough to have your own property and still be on it.
+Pursuant to this conception of the right to privacy, privacy is synonymous with secrecy – and, as described by Daniel Solove, this “secrecy paradigm” greatly limits legal protection for privacy.
+As it stands, without lived privacy, one has no claim to legal privacy or privacy rights – and without legal privacy, one has no ability to protect or maintain lived privacy.

 But in a world of over seven billion people and almost constant surveillance by governments, corporations, and other individuals, keeping one’s activities and information completely secret (and thus entitled to a right to privacy under the traditional “secrecy paradigm”) is impossible.
 Even more so for certain marginalized communities who are more likely to live in conditions where their information is exposed to others and who are more likely to be subject to and targeted for government surveillance in the first instance.

-This chapter discusses the current doctrinal and discursive barriers preventing a meaningful right to privacy while navigating both physical and online space, and once information has been exposed others, and also highlights how this prevailing anti-privacy ethos creates unique problems for members of different marginalized groups.
-The narrow conception of privacy as being largely nonexistent in public spaces (sometimes referred to “situated privacy”) serves as a background rule or norm that enables and sanctions greater surveillance of marginalized communities.
+This chapter discusses the current doctrinal and discursive barriers preventing a meaningful right to privacy while navigating both physical and online space, and once information has been exposed to others, and also highlights how this prevailing anti-privacy ethos creates unique problems for members of different marginalized groups.
+The narrow conception of privacy as being largely nonexistent in public spaces (sometimes referred to as “situated privacy”) serves as a background rule or norm that enables and sanctions greater surveillance of marginalized communities.
 The cramped legal frame leads to further loss of lived privacy with tangible consequences.
-It creates a self-fulfilling prophecy of privacy loss—once information is exposed to the “public” (even marginally), greater surveillance and loss of privacy is then often legally permissible.
+It creates a self-fulfilling prophecy of privacy loss – once information is exposed to the “public” (even marginally), greater surveillance and loss of privacy is then often legally permissible.
 As one scholar has put it, so long as legal privacy “is parasitical on private-sphere privacy, the former must die as its host dies, and this host is undoubtedly faltering today in the networked, monitored and digitized world we are calling our own.”
-And the secrecy paradigm is increasingly debilitating as privacy-invading technologies expand the reach of state and private, corporate surveillance regimes (which often work hand-in-hand).
+And the secrecy paradigm is increasingly debilitating as privacy-invading technologies expand the reach of state and private, corporate surveillance regimes (which often work hand in hand).

-The physical and informational zone of what is truly secret — known to no one else — is shrinking dramatically.
+The physical and informational zone of what is truly secret – known to no one else – is shrinking dramatically.
 As such, under the “privacy-only-in-private” theory, the law protects very little indeed.
 Paradoxically, as government, corporate, and citizen surveillance regimes expand (decreasing what can functionally be kept secret), the right to privacy is extinguished along with it.
 Instead of serving as a bulwark against encroachments on privacy, the “privacy-only-in-private” theory is defined in such a way to ensure that privacy will, in fact, be dead.
 And this constricted legal definition of privacy permits privacy-invading technologies and criminal, administrative, corporate, and interpersonal/individual surveillance systems to have relatively free rein.